Trastevere quarter

 best bargains are achieved either very early (around 7 AM), or very late, at closing

-time which is around 1-1.30 PM.
+time around 1-1.30 PM.

 (Right): Porta Portese flee market: the antique furniture